espocrm/documentation/user-guide/text-search.md

 On the record list view it's possible to perform text search.

-The field list which is used in filtering can be configured at Administration > Entity Manager > Edit specific entity type > Text Filter Fields.
+The field list, which is used in filtering, can be configured at Administration > Entity Manager > Edit specific entity type > Text Filter Fields.

 It's possible to use the wildcard `*` (available since 5.3.0 version, for previous versions use `%`).